coral-fan/coral-monorepo/workspaces/contracts/README.md

   - `SENTINEL_ID_TRANSFER_IN_PERSON_MAINNET`
   - `SENTINEL_ID_RELAY_MINT_MAINNET`
   - `SENTINEL_ID_TRANSFER_MAINNET`
+  - `AVAX_USD_PRICEFEED_FUJI`
+  - `AVAX_USD_PRICEFEED_MAINNET`

 ## Setup Project

-- From `contracts`, run `node project-setup-cli.mjs "<PROJECT_NAME>"` and follow the prompts.
+- From `contracts`, run `node project-setup-cli.mjs "<PROJECT_NAME>" "<NETWORK>"` and follow the prompts.
 This creates an initial configuration file.

-- For `dropDate`, please enter the date and time in your local environment, the output will be converted to UTC time.
+- For Drop date and time, please enter the date and time in your local environment, the output will be converted to UTC time.

 - After the script finishes running, add the image to the new project directory's image folder, and name it `image.png`.